The Houston Rockets (21-60, 7-33 Away) travel to face the Washington Wizards (35-46, 19-21 Home) Sunday at Capital One A...

 Will the Washington Wizards make the playoffs this year?

-The Washington Wizards did not make the playoffs in the 2019-20 season after finishing ninth in the East with a 25-47 record.
+The Washington Wizards did not the playoffs in the 2021-22 season.

 Will the Washington Wizards get the 1st pick in the NBA Draft?

-The Washington Wizards received the ninth pick in the 2020 NBA draft.
+The Washington Wizards did not receive the 1st pick in the 2022 NBA draft.

 When do the Washington Wizards play?